Skip to content

 Terminal window

-kubectl -n autoscaling-checks get scaledobject,hpa,deploy,svc -l app.kubernetes.io/part-of=autoscaling-checks
+kubectl -n keda get scaledobject,hpa,deploy,svc -l app.kubernetes.io/part-of=autoscaling-checks

 If the dashboard tab is empty, verify that the agent can read Services and that the runner Services have the labels shown above and a metrics port.